1Password/shell-plugins/README.md

 * Get started with [creating your own plugins](https://developer.1password.com/docs/cli/shell-plugins/contribute) <sup><b>[BETA]</b></sup>

 ## 👫 Contributing

+This repository contains the list of available plugins, as well as the SDK to create new plugins.

 Is your favorite CLI not listed yet?
 Learn how to [build a shell plugin](https://developer.1password.com/docs/cli/shell-plugins/contribute) yourself and [open a PR](https://github.com/1Password/shell-plugins/pulls)!